osallou/linuxintro/chapters/12_piping.md

     $ echo "bbbbb" > file2
     $ find . -type f | xargs grep aa  # find all files, and for each match, apply a filter on file content ./file1:aaa

+## AND/OR commands

+Though not really related to piping, it is nice to know that several commands can be executed on a single line, with conditional execution using "&&" (AND), "||" (OR) .

+    # use touch on file1 AND file2, touch file2 only if touch on file1 succeeds
+    $ touch file1 && touch file2

+    # use touch on file1, if failed echo an error
+    $ touch file4 || echo "Ooopsss!"